artsy/fresnel/README.md

 import express from "express"

 import { App } from "./App"
-import { createMediaStyle } from "./Media"
+import { mediaStyle } from "./Media"

 const app = express()